grahampugh/grahampugh.github.io/_drafts/2024-07-22-sofa-new-feed.md

 ### E-tags

 `curl` offers the option to interrogate e-tags, which are a fingerprint of the feed, without having to download the whole file.
-We have updated the extension attribute scripts (and OSQuery plugin) to take advantage of e-tags, so that the feed file is only fully downloaded if it changes.
+We have updated the Extension Attribute scripts, and the OSQuery plugin hads also been updated to take advantage of e-tags, so that the feed file is only fully downloaded when changes are detected.

 If you wrote your own scripts, you can write the e-tag to a file using curl.
 So, first, check if there is a cached e-tag signature file on disk, and if it is present, compare the remote file with the locally cached one using the `--etag-compare` option.
 If not, download the feed to disk and write the e-tag to a file by using the `--etag-save` option.
 Here's how: